Johnny-Codes/autoplus/README.md

 }
 ```

-To finish an appointment send a @PUT request to :
+To finish an appointment send a PUT request to :

 > `http://localhost:8070/api/appointments/20/finish/`